25Jayesh10/Data_Lineage_Analyser_and_Document_Generator/output/documents/procedures3.md

 ### Business Logic

-The function fn_CheckStockHealth, given an item ID (@@itemId), lacks defined SQL code and therefore does not currently perform any business logic.
-Its intended purpose is presumably to assess the health or status of a given item's stock levels, but without implementation details this remains undefined.
+The function fn_CheckStockHealth,  currently lacking implementation details, is intended to assess the health or status of stock for a given item identified by the @@itemId parameter.
+Without the SQL code, the specific metrics used to determine stock health are unknown, but it presumably analyzes relevant data (not specified in the provided context) to provide an overall assessment of the item's stock situation.

 ---